9 Actionable Tips to Build An Effective Lead Magnet

 Apart from these ideas, you can also test the design, placement, and usability of your lead magnet forms.

-You can also go through our archive of more than 150 case studies to find inspiration for your test hypotheses.
+You can also go through our archive of more than 150 success stories to find inspiration for your test hypotheses.

 9. Always Provide Top-Notch Content